ubiquity/rpc-handler/docs/system-patterns.md

 - **Ranking Strategy:** The `RpcSelector` ranks usable RPCs using a compound strategy (status priority then latency).
 - **Round-Robin Load Distribution:** The `Permit2RpcManager` selects the *starting* RPC for each new request in a round-robin fashion from the ranked list to distribute load across healthy endpoints during concurrent calls.
-- **Iterative Fallback:** The `Permit2RpcManager.send` method iterates through the entire ranked list upon failure, retrying the request on the next available RPC until success or exhaustion.
+- **Iterative Fallback with Runtime Cooldown:** The `Permit2RpcManager.send` method iterates through the entire ranked list upon failure.
+Before attempting a call, it checks if the target RPC has failed within the configured `runtimeFailureCooldownMs`.
+If so, it skips that RPC and moves to the next.
+If a call fails, the RPC is marked with a failure timestamp.
 - **Caching:** Used by `RpcSelector` to store latency test results and avoid redundant tests.
 - **Environment-Specific Logic:** Uses build-time defines (`process.env.BUILD_ENV`) and runtime checks (`typeof window`) to separate browser (`localStorage`) and Node.js (file system via `cache-manager.node.ts`) concerns, particularly for caching.
 - **Modular Design:** Components remain focused on distinct responsibilities.